MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/May.md

 - [ ] Figuring out how to add more character data to [Youyin](https://youyin.madladsquad.com/)
 - [ ] Helping the [Funtoo Linux multilingual and CJK teams](https://www.funtoo.org/Funtoo:Multilingual) with the
    following features:
-    - [x] Autogennning the Adobe SourcePro and Google Noto fonts, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
+    - [x] Auto-generating the Adobe SourcePro and Google Noto fonts, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
     - [x] Add a new i18n-kit and move existing multilingual applications to the new kit, [FL-10436](https://bugs.funtoo.org/browse/FL-10436)
 - [x] Various improvements to [Youyin](https://youyin.madladsquad.com), including codebase improvements, multiphrase support